 - It’s hard to sit in one spot and view your kids.
 Standing under the central oak tree may give you the best vantage point to see the whole playground.
 The mom I saw was moving the length of the playground between the kids to supervise zip line riding and climbing on other structures.

 - In a nearby Great Park neighborhood there is an incredible “treehouse park” which gets all sorts of rave reviews from parents, until they find out it’s private and only open to residents.
 I expected something of that caliber for the public, but this playground is pretty sparse in comparison.
-So sparse, in fact, that in one area there are 2 stairs-to-nowhere hinting at the installation of some part of the playground that just doesn’t exist.
-I even checked in with the City to confirm that the playground is complete — and they assured me it is done.

 What other features for families can you access when you visit Great Park playgrounds?